Cryosophila guagara

 USDA Zone 10b to 11.
 It is not recommended for outdoor cultivation in any cooler zone.

 Cryosophila guagara, the Guagara Palm, is a visually stunning and unique palm from the rainforests of Costa Rica and Panama.
-Its defining feature is a slender trunk covered in sharp, defensive root-spines.
+Its defining feature is a slender trunk covered in sharp, defensive root-spines (acanthorhiza).
 It is a strictly tropical species, demanding high humidity, warm temperatures, and protection from frost, making it suitable outdoors only in USDA Zones 10b and warmer.
 In cultivation, it requires well-draining, rich soil, consistent moisture, and shade or bright, indirect light, especially when young.
-While its germination and care can be challenging, its dramatic appearance makes it a highly sought-after collector's specimen for atriums, greenhouses, and sheltered tropical gardens.
+While its germination and care can be challenging due to its specific heat and humidity requirements, its dramatic appearance makes it a highly sought-after collector's specimen for atriums, greenhouses, and sheltered tropical gardens.
 The "cold-loving" implication of its genus name is incorrect; this is a true tropical palm that needs warmth to thrive.

 Back to blog